dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

-Taking the previous point even further, if your experiment will require a substantial new API(s), you might think about prototyping the experiment entirely in a custom Firefox build before designing the API at all.
+Taking the previous point even further, if your experiment will require a substantial new API(s), you might think about prototyping the experiment entirely in a custom Datalus build before designing the API at all.
 Give it to your UX person.
 Let them disect it and tell you all the problems with it.
 Fill in all the gaps in your understanding, and then design the API.
 We've never actually done this, though.